 Members who own and sell the champion animals will provide 6% of the sale price to the JLA.
+This includes market beef placing 3rd and 4th.

 The funds of the Association thus collected will be used to pay for Association events (Banquets, State Training Sessions and Workshops, sponsoring Livestock delegates to various livestock events).